KirinDave/mooish-template/README.md

     Array.BrawndoExtras dbug TwitterHelpers RandomGlobals DomReady
     CSSTransitions.Tween

-  Now to build all the necessary lib js I simple do:
+  Now to build all the necessary lib js you simple do:

     ruby build.rb <($3n)